 Any screen can be saved (screen snapshot) by pressing the button for three seconds (see § 5.7).
-You can press the Help button at any time.
-The Help screen will inform you about the functions and the symbols used for the current display mode.
+You can press the Help button and the symbols used for the current display mode.

 Refer to § 5 for detailed information on the available display modes: